python/cpython/Doc/library/dbm.rst

 --------------

 The :mod:`dbm.dumb` module provides a persistent :class:`dict`-like interface which is written entirely in Python.
-Unlike other :mod:`dbm` backends, such as :mod:`dbm.gnu` no, external library is required.
+Unlike other :mod:`dbm` backends, such as :mod:`dbm.gnu` no external library is required.
 As with other persistent :term:`mappings <mapping>`, the keys and values are always stored as :class:`bytes`.